mitya777/mitya777.github.io/_posts/2015-05-01-auto-immune.markdown

 Meant to protect the body-politic, too often, police turn on it, serving their tribe at the expense of the law.

-Given a monopoly to exert physical violence police, too often, abuse this power in defense of a contrived privelege.
+Given a monopoly to exert physical violence police abuse this power in defense of a contrived privelege.

 > It used to be said — correctly — that the patrolman on the beat on any American police force was the last perfect tyranny."